SitronNO/k8s-n00b/README.md

         # Will only work when a loadbalancer is available (k3s, cloud env, etc..)
         kubectl expose deployment helloredis --type=LoadBalancer --name=helloredis-web

+#### Use an ingress server to access helloredis

+1. Expose the helloredis as a service, to be used by an ingress:

+        kubectl apply -f helloredis.svc.yml

+1. Install and configure a Ingress controller, like [NGINX-IC](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/)

+1. Create the ingress for helloredis (modify `helloredis.ingress.yml` with our own hostname:

+        kubectl apply -f helloredis.ingress.yml -n helloredis

 ## Progress